-David Salness, Head of Chamber Music Studies
+David Salness, Director, Chamber Music Activities

 Chamber music is at the core of the School of Music curriculum.
 The leadership and communication skills essential to chamber music performance, when applied to large ensemble settings, empower the musician and lead to the best performances.